octokit/fixtures/README.md

 [![](assets/octokit-fixtures-introduction.png)](https://youtu.be/L851arJSMhM)

-`octokit-fixtures` provides fixtures that can be used by automated tests for GitHub API clients, either as [standalone mock server](#standalonemockserver) or as a [Node module](#asnodemodule).
+`@octokit/fixtures` provides fixtures that can be used by automated tests for GitHub API clients, either as [standalone mock server](#standalonemockserver) or as a [Node module](#asnodemodule).